-Skytap Cloud is an example of IaaS.
-Skytap Cloud is a global public cloud delivering access to compute, storage, and networking resources through 10 datacenter regions with a 99.95% availability SLA.
+Skytap is an example of IaaS.
+Skytap provides access to cloud-hosted compute, storage, and networking resources through a global network of data centers with a 99.95% availability SLA.

-You consume Skytap Cloud through a yearly or multi-year subscription that tailors our resources to your unique workload demands.
+You can consume Skytap through a yearly or multi-year committed consumption model that tailors our resources to your unique workload demands or you can choose to consume it in a pay-as-you-go (PayGo) model.
 We recognize that needs may differ across businesses, so we’ve created infrastructure options that are flexible.
 You can migrate traditional applications to our cloud, unchanged, and deliver instant, on-demand access to production-ready environments for your most important applications.

 Amazon Web Services (AWS) is another example of IaaS.
-While AWS is designed for cloud-native applications built in and designed for their cloud, Skytap Cloud is designed to modernize the legacy applications running most enterprises today.
+While AWS is designed for cloud-native applications built in and designed for their cloud, Skytap is designed to migrate and run the legacy or traditional IBM Power applications running most enterprises today.

 Before you commit to a provider, make sure you test drive the solution, which is an important first step in a successful transition to the cloud.
-You can take a Skytap Cloud tour to see for yourself how application modernization is a primary route to greater business agility, and easier than you think.
+Explore Skytap on Azure here to see how legacy application migration and modernization is a primary route to greater business agility and scalability, and easier than you think.